eduardo-neto-epam/fake-data-loader-into-dynamodb-tables/readme.md

 - Clone repository;
 - Need aws cli configured with access key and secret access key;
-- Need the tables created with correct names *products* and *stocks*, check with
+- Need the tables created with correct names *Product* and *Stock*, check with
 ```bash
 npm run list-tables
 ```